Overview

 Rates of Breastfeeding

 Despite the recommendations, data shows that most mothers do not exclusively breastfeed.
 In the United States, 83.2% of babies are ever breastfed.
-That number decreases to 55.8% at six months, and only 35.9% are still receiving breastmilk by twelve months.
+That number decreases to 55.8% at six months, and only 35.9% still receive breastmilk by twelve months.
 These numbers include mothers who may also supplement with formula, and the rates for exclusive breastfeeding are even lower.
 Only 45.3% of babies are exclusively breastfed by three months of age.
 At six months, that drops to 24.9%.
 Unfortunately, there is no data on exclusive breastfeeding beyond six months.
-Based on the declining rate overall, we can expect the rate of exclusive breastfeeding beyond six months to also decrease.
+Based on the declining rate overall, we can expect the rate of exclusive breastfeeding beyond six months to decrease.

 Why Do Mothers Stop Breastfeeding?

 Given the overwhelming evidence supporting breastmilk over formula, mothers go into breastfeeding with the best intentions.
 Unfortunately, many run into issues that make breastfeeding difficult or impossible.
 To be clear, you always have the choice to supplement or cease breastfeeding for any reason.
-If you want to breastfeed, this article will help you avoid the top five reasons moms stop breastfeeding early so you can continue to nurse as long as it works for you and your baby.
+If you want to breastfeed, this article will help you avoid the top five reasons moms stop early so you can continue to nurse as long as it works for you and your baby.

 Many researchers have examined why mothers supplement with formula or wean their children before age one to address the low rates of exclusive breastfeeding.
 Throughout the scientific literature from many countries worldwide, there are recurring themes.
 Most mothers do not reach their breastfeeding goals because they don’t think they are making enough milk, run into a problem like pain or difficulty latching, or stop when they return to work.
 Other common reasons moms do not reach their breastfeeding goals.
 Let’s examine the top reasons and what you can do to avoid them.